elatov/elatov.github.io/_posts/2013-09-02-onnecting-to-an-openvpn-server-with-various-clients.md

 ### Confirm OpenVPN settings

-We saw all the setting fly by the screen, now let&#8217;s make sure all the networking is configured.
-First let&#8217;s make sure we have **tun0** interface with appropriate settings:
+We saw all the setting fly by the screen, now let's make sure all the networking is configured.
+First let's make sure we have **tun0** interface with appropriate settings:

     $ ip -4 a show tun0
     9: tun0: <POINTOPOINT,MULTICAST,NOARP,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UNKNOWN qlen 100
         inet 10.1.0.3 peer 10.1.0.2/32 scope global tun0

-So our **tun0** interface has a **10.1.0.3** address and it&#8217;s peer (the OpenVPN server) is **10.1.0.2**.
+So our **tun0** interface has a **10.1.0.3** address and it's peer (the OpenVPN server) is **10.1.0.2**.
 The latter will be used as the gateway for the network that we are trying to reach.
 So now checking out the routing table:

     $ip route ls | grep tun0
     10.1.0.2 dev tun0  proto kernel  scope link  src 10.1.0.3